Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 4 VAC 15-20-240

-Unlawful to use a drone to hunt, take, or kill any wild animal; to drive or herd wildlife for hunting purposes; to harass a wild animal; or to hunt on the same calendar day after using a drone to locate or surveil a wild animal during an open season.
-Exemptions for DWR-authorized wildlife management activities, federal fish-and-wildlife employees, and local animal-control officers in the course of duties.
+Prohibits using a drone to hunt, take, or kill any wild animal, to drive or herd wildlife for hunting, or to harass a wild animal.
+Also prohibits hunting or assisting another in hunting on the same calendar day after using a drone to locate or surveil a wild animal during an open season.
+Exempts authorized DWR wildlife-management activities, federal fish-and-wildlife employees, and local animal-control officers acting in their official duties.

 View source